I know, I know. Cooking pasta is, literally, as simple as boiling water.

 (Remember once when you were a kid, you were at the beach, and you inadvertently swallowed a mouthful of ocean?
 Well, now that previously-negative experience can help you cook great pasta!)

 Why salt your pasta water?
 Because it’ll season your pasta.
 You’ll be surprised at how salt in the pasta water takes pasta from being merely a blank slate that holds sauce to a flavor note that contributes to the entire dish.
-Especially in the simplest pasta dishes – just pasta, fresh tomatoes, and olive oil, say – seasoning the pasta water will really make a difference.
+Especially in the simplest pasta dishes—just pasta, fresh tomatoes, and olive oil, say, or pasta with my Speedy Tomato Sauce (pictured)—seasoning the pasta water will really make a difference.

 (A side note.
 Pretty much any time you boil something in water, then drain the water, it’s a good idea to make the water as salty as the ocean.
 Blanched vegetables.
-Boilied potatoes.
+Boiled potatoes for potato salad.
 Etc. They’ll all get seasoned through and through and taste loads better.)

 Check it out.
 If you were to look at a piece of cooked pasta with a magnifying glass, you’d see that the surface is rough with swollen starches.
 Those rough surfaces are great for sauce to cling to.
 If you add oil, though, those surfaces will be more smooth.
 Not great for sauce to cling to.

-So instead of adding oil to the water, simply use plenty of water (see #1).
+So instead of adding oil to the water, simply use plenty of water (see step 1).

 Add your pasta, give it a stir to keep it from sticking together, and stir again every few minutes for the same reason.
 If the pasta is too long to fit into the pot, either break it in half beforehand, or simply let it stick out the top for a few seconds until it’s softened, then gently ease it in with a long-handled spoon.